District attorney: Role

 The principal duties of the district attorney are usually mandated by law and include representing the State in all criminal trials for crimes which occurred in the district attorney's geographical jurisdiction.
 The geographical jurisdiction of a district attorney may be delineated by the boundaries of a county, judicial circuit, or judicial district.

-Their duties generally include charging crimes through informations and/or grand jury indictments.
+Their duties generally include charging crimes through informations or grand jury indictments.
 After levying criminal charges, the state's attorney will then prosecute those charged with a crime.
 This includes conducting discovery, plea bargaining, and trial.

 In some jurisdictions, the district attorney may act as chief counsel for city police, county police, state police and all state law enforcement agencies within the state's attorney's jurisdiction.

 In some jurisdictions, the district attorney oversees the operations of local prosecutors with respect to violations of county ordinances.
-In other jurisdictions, the district attorney prosecutes traffic matters and/or misdemeanors.
+In other jurisdictions, the district attorney prosecutes traffic matters or misdemeanors.
 In some states the district attorney prosecutes violations of state laws to the extent that the state permits local prosecution of these.
 District attorneys do not prosecute federal crimes, which are the jurisdiction of a United States Attorney.

 Many district attorneys also bear responsibilities not related to criminal prosecution.
 These include defending the county against civil suits, occasionally initiating such suits on behalf of the county, preparing or reviewing contracts entered into by the county and providing legal advice and counsel to local government.
 In some jurisdictions, the county attorney does not handle any criminal matters at all, but serves only as the legal counsel to the county.

 For example, in Arizona, Missouri, Montana, and Minnesota a county attorney represents the county and state within their county, prosecutes all felonies occurring within the county, and prosecutes misdemeanors occurring within unincorporated areas of the county.
 Minnesota county attorneys also prosecute all juvenile cases, regardless of severity.
 In Ohio a county prosecutor represents the county and state within their county, prosecutes all crimes within the county, and is legal adviser to the board of county commissioners, board of elections, and all other county officers and boards.
 On the other hand, county attorneys in Kentucky and Virginia prosecute only certain misdemeanors and sometimes traffic matters and serve as legal counsel for their county, with felony prosecutions and prosecutions of offenses not handled by the county attorney being the responsibility of the commonwealth's attorney for the given county.

 Departments

-The district attorney usually divides their services into several departments that handle different areas of criminal law.
+The district attorney sometimes divides their services into several departments that handle different areas of criminal law.
 Each department is staffed by several duly appointed and sworn ASAs.
 The departments of a large district attorney's office may include but are not limited to: felony, misdemeanor, domestic violence, traffic, juvenile, charging (or case filing), drug prosecution, forfeitures, civil affairs such as eminent domain, child advocacy, child support, victim assistance, appeals, career criminal prosecution, homicide, investigations, organized crime/gang, and administration.